Human rights in the Middle East: Children's rights

 In some areas of the Middle East, child camel jockeys were used; a lot of these children were from other countries and were malnourished.
 All this was changed and the practice was made illegal.

+In Egypt, the military was accused by the UK-based Sinai Human Rights Foundation (SFHR) of jeopardizing children's right to education during its campaign against militants in North Sinai.
+Egyptian forces occupied and turned 37 schools into military bases.
+Following the take over, the government was unable to properly relocate the children.
+Students were left without access to education, while the illiteracy levels increased.
+Clashes between the army and armed groups also destroyed 59 schools, three of which were reportedly attacked or destroyed by militants.

 Prisoner rights

 A fact-finding panel from the UK, chaired by Crispin Blunt, revealed that Saudi Arabia was keeping former Crown Prince Mohammed Bin Nayef and King Salman’s brother Prince Ahmed Bin Abdulaziz under arbitrary detention.
 Also, the country denied these individuals access to their lawyers, doctors and family members.
 In December 2020, a group of British members of parliament urged the UK and other nations to stop any to Saudi Arabia.
 Citing the “gravely concerning allegations” about human rights abuses in Saudi prisons, the panel also asked them to impose Magnitsky-style sanctions on the country's officials.

 Saudi Arabia was accused of detaining hundreds of African migrants, especially Ethiopian migrants, in filthy conditions, since October 2020.
 Reports by the Human Rights Watch informed that more than 350 migrants were being kept in small rooms of a detention center in Riyadh.
 Interviews of some of the migrants revealed than many of them are tortured and beaten by the guards, using rubber-coated metal rods.
 Details further highlighted that no measures were taken inside the centers to control the spread of COVID-19, despite some of the detainees having symptoms of the virus.

 The EU Special Representative for Human Rights highlighted the cases of Bahraini prisoners Hassan Mushaima, Abdulhadi al-Khawaja, and Abduljalil al-Singace for its early 2021 human rights dialogue with Bahraini authorities.
 The EU has systematically raised concerns to the Bahraini authorities demanding the prohibition of torture on prisoners, their right to a fair trial, freedom of expression and association, arbitrary detentions, and mass trials.

 The Mairie de Paris, as the oldest partner in the Paris FC, was called to end all support for the Bahraini government; a 20% shareholder in the club in February 2021.
 The decision was asked to be made during the vote on renewing the yearly subvention the City of Paris allocates to the Paris Club.
 Several non-profit organizations based in Paris, including ADHRB, called for the City of Paris to hold a dialogue on the abuse of human rights and the death penalty practiced in the Kingdom of Bahrain.
 The Council of Paris accused Bahrain of misusing soccer for ‘Sport-Whitewashing’ its human rights abuses.
 The Council demanded the release of detainees put on death row.